PeakockCode/top-youtubers-cz-2024-doc/README.md

   - This Scenario appears to be less productive and much riskier compared to the others.

 3) By concentrating on the YouTubers (YouTube channels) with the most views, we discovered:

+  - Puzzle Guy is the YouTuber with the highest total view count.
+With over 1.6 billion views, he is by far the leader in       this category.
+The second, MenT, has 697 million fewer views, with a total of only 910 million.
+The remaining YouTubers     (YouTube channels) have between 535 million and 777 million views.
+  - In the 3rd scenario (Collaboration with YouTubers with the most views based on contract), the most suitable YouTuber is     ViralBrothers SHOW, with a potential net profit of over 25.6 million CZK, followed by Štístko a Poupěnka with a             potential net profit of over 14 million CZK, and Puzzle Guy with a potential net profit of over 6 million CZK (this         YouTuber also succeeded in the 1st scenario).

+Across all categories, YouTubers (YouTube channels) focusing on entertainment, gaming content, or music, tend to dominate, likely due to their consistent posting on the platform.

 #### Recommendations